ChivesBot/.github/profile/README.md

 # ChivesBot

-ChivesBot is a GitHub + Slack app to bring you relevant notifications from GitHub in Slack.
+ChivesBot is a GitHub + Slack app that brings you relevant notifications from GitHub in Slack.

 We got frustrated with GitHub's official Slack integration.